loader-logo

 ATP is like a charged battery, ready to power the cell’s activities.
 When a cell needs energy—for instance, to move a muscle or send a nerve signal—it breaks down ATP into ADP (adenosine diphosphate) and a free phosphate group.
 This reaction releases energy that can be used to do work.

-Once the energy has been used, the ADP and free phosphate can be recharged back into ATP during cellular respiration, ready to store more energy for future use.
+Once the cell uses the energy, it can recharge the ADP and free phosphate back into ATP during cellular respiration, making them ready to store more energy for future use.

 ATP in a Nutshell